open-traffic-generator/otg-examples/docker-compose/cpdp-frr/README.md

-# KENG ARP, BGP and traffic with FRR as a DUT
+# Ixia-c ARP, BGP and traffic with FRR as a DUT

 ## Overview
 This lab demonstrates validation of an FRR DUT for basic BGP peering, prefix announcements and passing of traffic between announced subnets.
-To run OTG protocols and flows, [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) is used.
+To run OTG protocols and flows, Ixia-c Traffic and Protocol Engine are used.

 The same setup can be brought up using one of two methods: